doctrine/DoctrineModule/docs/validator.md

 ```

-### Use together with Zend Framework 2 forms
+### Use together with Laminas forms

 Of course, validators are especially useful when paired with forms.
-To add a `NoObjectExists` validator to a Zend Framework form element:
+To add a `NoObjectExists` validator to a Laminas form element:

 ```php
 namespace Application\Form;